b---c/draft-bdc-something-something-certificate/main.md

 Backend origin servers may then use the `Client-Cert` header of the request to determine if the connection from the client to the TTRP was mutually-authenticated and, if so, the certificate thereby presented by the client.

 Forward proxies and other intermediaries MUST NOT add the `Client-Cert` header to requests, or modify an existing `Client-Cert` header.
 Similarly, clients MUST NOT employ the `Client-Cert` header in requests.

+A server that receives a request with a `Client-Cert` header value that it considers to be too large can respond with an HTTP 431 status code per Section 5 of [@RFC6585].

 # Security Considerations {#sec}